MicrosoftDocs/azure-docs/articles/spring-apps/includes/quickstart-deploy-event-driven-app/deploy-event-driven-app-enterprise-plan.md

 ### [Azure CLI](#tab/Azure-CLI)

-Use the following steps to clone and run the app locally:
+Use the following steps to prepare the sample locally:

 [!INCLUDE [prepare-spring-project-git-event-driven](prepare-spring-project-git-event-driven.md)]